69MichelleDB/ToNCodes/README.md

 ## IMPORTANT WARNING

 This tool is currently in alpha stages and in development, so expect instability and bugs.
-I'd suggest keeping backups of at least the `Codes` folder inside the `ToNCodes folder`.
+I'd suggest keeping backups of at least the `Codes` folder where all the xml files are inside the app's folder.

 ## Notes

-> The Notes field was added on version `alpha-0.5.0`.
-It's still in development but I hope to have it stable soon as I do more tests.
+> `To run` double click `ToNCode.bin` (or `ToNCode.exe` if on Windows).
 >
-> `To execute` just double click the `ToNCode.bin` (or `ToNCode.exe` if on Windows).
+> `Double click` to copy a code.
 >
-> `Double click` to copy a code. `Delete key` to delete a code.
+> `Delete key` to delete a code.
 >
-> `To update` I'd recommend making a backup of the `ToNCodes folder`, just in case you may need to rollback.
-Then just unzip the new version, extract the contents inside your `ToNCodes folder` and replace the files.
+> `To update` I'd recommend making a backup of the app's folder, just in case you may need to rollback.
+Then just unzip the new version, extract the contents inside your app's folder and replace the files.

 This current version was made under `Python 3.13.02`.
 If you want to run it, [you can download the latest standalone release](https://github.com/69MichelleDB/ToNCodes/releases/latest) or if you have Python installed, you can clone the project and run `ToNCodes.py`.